AstarNetwork/astar-docs/docs/integrations/indexers/subsquid.md

 ### Managing the EVM contract

-It is worth pointing out, at this point, that some important auxiliary code like constants and helper functions to manage the EVM contract is defined in the `src/contracts.ts` file.
+It is worth pointing out, at this point, that some important auxiliary code like constants and helper functions to manage the EVM contract are defined in the `src/contracts.ts` file.
 Here's a summary of what is in it:

 - Define the chain node endpoint (optional but useful)
 - Create a contract interface to store information such as the address and ABI
 - Define functions to fetch a contract entity from the database or create one
 - Define the `processTransfer` EVM log handler, implementing logic to track token transfers

-In order to adapt the template to the scope of this guide, we need to apply a couple of changes:
+In order to adapt the template to the scope of this guide, we need to apply a few changes:

 1. Edit the `CHAIN_NODE` constant to the endpoint URL of Astar network (e.g. `wss://astar.api.onfinality.io/public-ws`)
 2. Edit the hexadecimal address used to create the `contract` constant (we are going to use [this token](https://blockscout.com/astar/token/0xd59fC6Bfd9732AB19b03664a45dC29B8421BDA9a/token-transfers) for the purpose of this guide)